dstrunin/GameBlocker/readme.md

 ### Option 1: Executable Version (Windows only)

-1. Download the 'game_blocker_windows_exe.zip' zip file and extract anywhere.
+1. Download the 'game_blocker_windows_exe.zip' file and extract anywhere.
 Double click on the 'game_blocker.exe' file to run the application.
 2. No installation required - the .exe file can be run directly.

 ### Option 2: Running from Source